 Straz Center for the Performing Arts

-Throughout the year, the Straz Center hosts a variety of world-class performances, ranging between rock concerts to grand operas to Broadway shows.
-Check the official website to see if any shows catch your eye during your stay in Tampa.
+Throughout the year, the Straz Center hosts a variety of world-class performances, ranging from rock concerts to grand operas to Broadway shows.
+Check the official website to see if any shows catch your eye during your stay.

 Cypress Point Park